Tax and Compliance — 5 min

 You can even suggest the help of a third-party solution, such as Remote, to ease the transition.
 Our global employment services help both parties stay compliant by taking care of key HR functions (like payroll management and benefits administration) in line with Dutch law.
 Remote can help even if your client isn’t based in the Netherlands.

-Note that the law around misclassification is due to change in 2025, and will supersede the existing Employment Relationships Deregulation Act (DBA).
-The new legislation aims to create a fairer balance between contractors and employees and provide more clarity on working arrangements.
+Note that the law around misclassification is due to change in 2025 and will supersede the existing Employment Relationships Deregulation Act (DBA).
+The new legislation aims to create a fairer balance between self-employed contractors and employees and provide more clarity on working arrangements.

 As you can see, there’s a lot to take on board when setting up as an independent contractor.
 Remote can help you with many of these challenges, allowing you to focus on growing your business and delivering to your clients.
 Here’s how:

 Remote gives you access to a highly secure, streamlined dashboard that makes invoice management and international payments cost-effective and efficient.
-You can use our platform to get paid in euros hassle-free, without any hidden fees.
+Our platform makes getting paid in euros hassle-free, without any hidden fees.

-When you draft agreements and contracts for your clients, you run the risk of non-compliance with local labor laws — especially when working with international clients.
-Remote offers localized contracts tailored to Dutch laws, ensuring that you stay compliant.
+When you draft employment contracts or independent contractor agreements for your clients, you run the risk of non-compliance with local labor laws — especially when working with international clients.
+Remote offers localized contracts tailored to Dutch employment laws, ensuring that you stay compliant.
 Our legal experts can also provide guidance on complex issues, such as local classification and intellectual property protections.

 Tax management is notoriously complex work.
-Remote helps you quickly and efficiently deal with tax management by compiling data about your income based on your invoices and payments received.
+Remote helps you quickly and efficiently manage your taxes by compiling data about your self-employment income based on your invoices and payments received.

 By using a stable, trusted platform like Remote, you can manage these obligations quickly and efficiently, allowing you to focus on your business goals.
 Specifically, we can help you:

-• Draft compliant contracts for Canadian and foreign clients
+Draft compliant employment contracts for Canadian and foreign clients

 Our platform makes it quick, simple, and seamless to get started as an independent contractor.
 Learn more about how our expertise can save you time and resources today.